kupehtci/DOCUMENTATION/AWS/AWS - S3.md

 Amazon S3 supports different types of replication for keeping objects in sync across buckets or regions.

 * **S3 Same-Region Replication**: replicates objects across buckets between the same AWS region.
-* **S· Cross-Region replication**: replicates objects automatically from an S3 bucket in a region to another S3 bucket in other AWS region.
+* **S3 Cross-Region replication**: replicates objects automatically from an S3 bucket in a region to another S3 bucket in other AWS region.

 For both types of replication, versioning is required to be enabled in both buckets.